 Some of the main advantages of AR compared to the phleboscope are the possibility of having both our hands free, a larger visual field for treatment and, in addition to these aspects, the fact that it does not get in contact with the skin.
 That last part is particularly useful when performing sclerotherapy or any procedures that involve vein puncture, where contact with the skin may result in blood contaminating our equipment.

 As AR devices are able to show us virtually every reticular vein on patients’ legs, a huge concern among many phlebologists is the unadvised sclerosant injection in normal veins.
-To avoid that, we must focus on identifying feeder veins that might act as sources of the patient’s complaints.
-Also, it is easy to check the direction of the blood flow of the veins connected to a telangiectasia, thus avoiding drainage veins, while the use of high-frequency ultrasound is a helpful tool when in doubt.
-Ultimately, we must know the pathologies we are willing to treat before we do so and be reasonable; you should not inject everything you see.
+We have to be reasonable and keep in mind that we cannot inject everything we see, but only the unhealthy veins.
+To know which veins to treat, we must focus on identifying tortuous veins and feeder veins that might act as sources of the patient’s complaints.
+Also, you should check the direction of the blood flow of the veins connected to a telangiectasia, thus avoiding drainage veins, while the use of a high-frequency ultrasound is a helpful tool when in doubt.
+Ultimately, we must know the pathologies we are willing to treat before we do so.

 Anelise Rodrigues is a vascular surgeon dedicated to the treatment of varicose veins.
 She graduated from Campinas State University (UNICAMP; Campinas, Brazil) in 2003 and has been a Brazilian Medical Association Certified vascular surgeon since 2008.
-Furthermore, Rodrigues is a member of the Brazilian Angiology and Vascular Surgery Society (SBACV) and American Venous Forum (AVF).
+Furthermore, Rodrigues is a member of the Brazilian Angiology and Vascular Surgery Society (SBACV) and American Venous Forum (AVF), as well as a former fellow at Barcelona University, Barcelona, Spain.